An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 Scribes in the Middle Ages did not have access to a set of spelling rules.
 They spelled according to sound, the result was a great number of spelling variations.
 In various documents, Aberdeen has been spelled Aberdeen, Aberdeen, Abirdene, Abirdeen, Aberdein, Abberdene, Abberdeen, Ebirdene and many more.

-First found in the county of Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where they held a family seat from ancient times.
-Their first record of the development of the surname was when John of Aberdeen, a prominent merchant of that place, shipped a consignment of wool by sea to Omar, in the year 1272.
-In 1290, Michael de Abirden was granted land in Berwick.
+First found in the county of Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland.
+One of the first records of the name was John of Aberdene, a merchant of Aberdeen, who was robbed of wool at sea while on a voyage from Aberdeen to St. Omer in 1272.
+A few years later in 1290, Michael de Abirden was granted land in Berwick.

 This web page shows only a small excerpt of our Aberdeen research.
 Another 93 words(7 lines of text) covering the years 1290, 1295 and 1399 are included under the topic Early Aberdeen History in all our PDF Extended History products.